Updated June 2023

 Canada is the world's largest producer and exporter of potash (potassium oxide equivalent).
-It also has the world's largest potash reserves with about a quarter of the world's total reserves (23.3%) at 1 billion tonnes.
+It also has the world's largest potash reserves, with about a third of total reserves (31.1%) at 1.1 billion tonnes.

-A majority of potash is used to make fertilizer (95%).
-However, it has many other uses such as in the manufacturing of potassium-bearing chemicals such as water pharmaceuticals, detergents and ceramics.
+A majority of potash production is used to make fertilizer.
+However, it has many other uses such as in the manufacturing of potassium-bearing chemicals like water pharmaceuticals, detergents and ceramics.

 Canadian Potash: Quick Facts

-- With 23.3% of total world reserves, Canada has the largest reserves of potash across the globe
+- With 31.3% of world reserves, Canada has the largest reserves of potash across the globe

-- World's largest producer and exporter of potash
+- Canada is the world's largest producer and exporter of potash

-- A large majority of potash mines are found in northern Saskatchewan
+- Nearly all potash resources and mines are found in southern Saskatchewan

 Uranium in Canada

 Another natural resource found in abundance in Canada is uranium.
-With the 4th largest uranium reserves in the world, Canada is the second largest producer of uranium resources and is responsible for about 1/5th of total world production up until 2014.
+Home to the fourth-largest uranium reserves in the world, Canada is the second-largest producer of uranium, responsible for 15% of world production in 2022.

 Saskatchewan in particular is home to the vast majority of uranium mines in Canada.
 The McArthur River and Cigar Lake mines in the northern part of the province are two of the world's largest uranium mines relative to production.
-These mines also have the highest grade around, with concentrations anywhere from 10 to 100 times more than the world average.
+These mines have some of the highest quality uranium in the world, with concentrations anywhere from 10 to 100 times more than the global average.

-Canada isn't just a top producer of uranium, it also adheres to the strictest environmental regulations throughout production.
+Canada isn't just a top producer of uranium, but it is also a top performer when it comes to environmental regulations.
 All of Saskatchewan's mines have international ISO 14001 environmental certification.